-The train station at Pompeii is a two minute walk from the famous city and, armed with the ability to use our leg, as well as the free guide book we got, we managed to survive the entire day on our own.
+The train station at Pompeii is a two-minute walk from the famous city and, armed with the ability to use our legs, as well as the free guidebook we got, we managed to survive the entire day on our own.
 This meant we got to pick and choose what we wanted to see, which may not have been on the tour, and we saved a bundle where we were at it.

 What do you do to keep costs down when you’re travelling?